Shopify/turbolinks-jwt-sample-app/README.md

 ```

 * After a session token is retrieved, `Turbolinks.visit(data.loadPath)` visits the `load_path` param defined in `embedded_app.html.erb`.
 * Your app continues to retrieve session tokens every 2 seconds.
+This is to ensure that a stale or nearly expired token is not received.

 ### Requesting authenticated resources